CDLUC3/dmsp_rails_prototype/README.md

 ## Deploying to the AWS cloud

-The Github repository has a corresponding branch for each of the environments except `docker`.
+The Github repository has a corresponding branch for each of the environments except `development`.
 When code is merged into the appropriate branch, an AWS CodePipeline is triggered which will run any tests and then build the Docker image within the AWS environment using the `buildspec.yaml` file.

 The new image will then be picked up by AWS Fargate and deployed.